JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday March 1/about.md

 # Thursday March 1st
 We're going to take some today and make sure we have our basic concepts covered before we move forward to more difficult content.
+Slides are found [here](http://jessicagarson.com/NYU-Intro-to-Python-March-1/)

 ## Agenda
 ### 6:30 - 6:45